 Applicants that own or part own a freehold or leasehold property in the UK or abroad will be unable to join the housing register.
 Discretion to this ruling will be applied where exceptional circumstances apply, these may include:

-- Evidence supplied that the property is having a significant detrimental impact on the health of the applicant, it has been verified by a professional that the property cannot be adapted to meet their needs and they have limited financial resources to meet their own housing needs elsewhere. - The current property is unaffordable and the applicant does not have the financial resources to meet their rehousing needs. - Cases where the applicant or a member of their household is suffering from domestic abuse or harassment, and there is evidence to suggest emergency rehousing is required.
+• Evidence supplied that the property is having a significant detrimental impact on the health of the applicant, it has been verified by a professional that the property cannot be adapted to meet their needs and they have limited financial resources to meet their own housing needs elsewhere.

+- The current property is unaffordable and the applicant does not have the financial resources to meet their rehousing needs.
+This will be assessed through an application on the grounds of homelessness - Cases where the applicant or a member of their household is suffering from domestic abuse or harassment, and there is evidence to suggest emergency rehousing is required.
+This will be assessed through an application on the grounds of homelessness